History

 Architecture

-The priory church from the fourteenth century was built on a Latin cross plan with an aisleless nave about 52 meters long and a rectangular chancel of the same width as the nave and with two transept arms of relatively short length (at least the southern wall of the nave and transept used the older walls from the 13th century).
-At the crossing a four-sided tower was erected, narrower than the transept arms, equipped with a slender corner communication turret.
-Two chapels were attached to the sides of the presbytery in the Middle Ages: St. Joseph on the north side and St. Herbert in the south, both open by two arcades to the interior of the choir.
+The monastery church from the 14th century was built on a Latin cross plan, consisting of an aisleless nave about 52 meters long, a rectangular chancel of a similar width to the nave and two arms of a relatively short transept, with at least the southern wall of the nave and transept using older walls from the 12th or 13th century.
+At the crossing a quadrangular tower was erected, narrower than the transept, equipped with a slender corner communication turret.
+Two rectangular chapels were added to the sides of the chancel in the 14th century: St. Joseph’s Chapel on the north side and St. Herbert’s Chapel on the south, both opening with two arcades to the interior of the choir.
+Probably in the late Middle Ages, an aisle was added to the north of the nave and covered with a common gable roof with the older part of the church.

 The priory buildings were on the south side of the church, located in such a way that the eastern range was adjacent to the southern arm of the transept, and the cloister’s garth was to the south of the nave.
 The layout of individual rooms remains unknown, and it is also uncertain whether the full, three-winged complex of buildings, as provided for by the monastic rule, was built.
 It can only be assumed that traditionally in the eastern wing there was a chapter house in the ground floor, and a dormitory on the first floor, connected directly with the church transept.
 To the west of the church and enclosure, there were farm buildings of the monastery, including a barn.